 3 Ways to Create Your Ordinary World

 How does this apply to the stories you're telling?
-Here are elements of the Ordinary World you can use to bring your hero low before they begin the climb to greatness.
+Include these three elements of the Ordinary World into your Hero's Journey in order to bring your hero low before they begin the climb to greatness.

 1. Upset the parent structure